louiseelena/ares-pro-plugin/plugin/help/en/pro_tutorial.md

 ##Sending projections without a Scene

-On the game, you can project to other characters online by sending a text without specifying a scene number.
+On the game, you can project to other characters online by sending a projection without specifying a scene number.
 These projections are not added to any scene and will not be logged or saved unless you do so manually.

 Do `pro <name>=<message>` to send a projection without adding it to a scene.